bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-2.md

 ## Exercise 8 (1p)

-In Exercises 6 `WHERE Price=` compared an integer and a floating-point number.
+In exercise 6, `WHERE Price=` compared an integer and a floating-point number.
 Let us experiment with other comparisons: query records from the `Product` table with the following filter criteria.

 - m) `where cast(Price as int) = integer number`
 - n) `where Price BETWEEN integer number-0.0001 AND integer number+0.0001`